mattdesl/keytime/README.md

 #### `timeline.property(name)`

-Searches the timeline for the first property by the given name, or index if a number was provided.
+Searches the timeline and returns the first property by the given name, or index if a number was provided instead.
+If none is found, `undefined` is returned.

 #### `timeline.duration()`